OmniGUI/OmniXAML/README.md

 - Attachable Members.
 (Attached Properties in WPF/WinRT)
 - Type Converters.
 Ability to convert an instance of one type to another implicitly (usually from values in XAML that come as strings).

-# Using OmniXAML with WFP
+# Using OmniXAML with WPF
 It's super easy!
 Just follow this [simple guide](https://github.com/SuperJMN/OmniXAML/wiki/Using-OmniXAML-for-WPF).

 # Sample XAML